-In the eight years that I’ve been running Forge and Smith, one of my main responsibilities is handling sales.
+In the ten years that I’ve been running Forge and Smith, one of my main responsibilities is handling sales.
 In that time I’ve fielded thousands of leads and inquiries, and the one question I get more than any other is “How much does a website cost?”.

 We all like tidy answers, and easy ways to compare option A with option B. Complicated answers are extremely frustrating when we’re trying to make a decision – I get it, I really do.
 Unfortunately, websites (and the digital strategies connected to them) are getting more and more complex every year.

 How much does a website cost?
 It depends.

 Websites are not a product anymore, like they were in the days of brochure sites and HTML inline styles.
 With the diversification of search behaviour to include social media (did you know that YouTube is the second largest search engine on the web?), and the increasingly noisy landscape of content marketing, websites are no longer an easily answered question.

 Businesses now have a plethora of CMS, DIY, and Hosted website options to choose from, which all come with their pros and cons.
 In order to answer the “how much does a website cost?” question, we first have to determine which solution best fits your needs.

 There are four main types of websites, suitable to different goals, budgets, and in-house technical capabilities.

 - Hosted Websites are website applications that you pay a monthly or annual fee to use, and come bundled with specific templates, content management, and optimizations.
 Some popular examples of hosted website solutions are SquareSpace, Wix and Shopify.

 - DIY Websites are usually open-source CMS websites – the most popular being WordPress – which you install on your own hosting and use purchased “themes” from various marketplaces.
 These themes come packed with colour options, page and post templates, and other features that allow you to build your own website to your exact needs.